andrechico999/https-github.com-emmo78-com.safetynet.alerts/README.md

 ## Prerequisites

-What things you need to install the software and how to install them
+### What things you need to install the software and how to install them

 - Java 11 (for SonarCloud) with 1.8 compliance
 - apache Maven
 - Spring Boot

-Properties : ./src/main/resources/application.properties :
+### Properties : ./src/main/resources/application.properties :
-- need the property fileJson.path set to the path of source file.
-- currently set to "./resources/input/data.json"

-Log4J2 : ./src/main/resources/log4j2-spring.xml
-- log file  = ./logs/alerts-log4j2.log
+#data.json
+fileDataJson.path = ./resources/input/data.json
+fileDataOutJson.path = ./resources/output/dataOut.json

 File data.json is an ObjectNode with three keys "persons, firestations, medicalrecords".
 Each key maps an ArrayNode, a list of person, firestation and medicalrecord.

+### Log4J2 : ./src/main/resources/log4j2-spring.xml
+log file  = ./logs/alerts-log4j2.log

 ## Installing